Daycare service and education

 School transportation

-Pupils in grades 1-3 who live more than 3 kilometres away from their school are entitled to free school transportation.
-Pupils in grades 4-9 are entitled to free school transportation if they live more than 5 km from their school.
+Pupils in grades 1-3 who live more than 3 kilometres away from their assigned school are entitled to free school transportation.
+Pupils in grades 4-9 are entitled to free school transportation if they live more than 5 km from their assigned school.
 Pupils in pre-primary school are entitled to free school transportation on the same principles as pupils in grades 1-3.
-More information about school transportation in Larsmo can be found in the school tranportation regulations.
+More information about school transportation in Larsmo can be found in the school tranportation regulations (in Swedish).

 More information about daycare and education (in Swedish and Finnish):